-As an entrepreneur, you’ve probably asked yourself “is starting a painting business a good idea?”
-Unlike other industries, the painting business is relatively simple to enter, making it an easy choice when starting your own company.
+Unlike other industries, the painting trade is relatively simple to enter, making it an easy choice when starting your own company.
 But is this low barrier-to-entry industry the right choice for you?
 Only you can decide.

 We’ve laid out some of the pros and cons to help you determine if you should start a painting business.
 And then we list out some tips on starting a painting business, some painting business ideas, and the costs to start a painting business.

 The Pros to Starting a Painting Business

 One of the biggest reasons why starting a painting business is a good idea is because there is a huge market for painting.
 There are so many types of painting jobs out there for the taking.
 You can choose to specialize in residential interior or exterior painting for homeowners, new construction painting, or residential painting for builders.
-There are also commercial painting jobs for offices, apartment buildings, industrial facilities, and more.
+You can also bid on commercial painting jobs for offices, apartment buildings, industrial facilities, and more.
 The options are endless with the size of the market!